BikS2013/cli_base/designs & documents/command_execution_flow.md

 # Command Execution Flow

-This document explains the step-by-step execution flow when running a command like `cli-tool generate prompt "why is the sky blue?"`.
+This document explains the step-by-step execution flow when running a command like `cli-tool ask "why is the sky blue?"`.
 It details which classes and objects are created and activated, and the sequence of method calls during command execution.

 ## Execution Flow Overview